-MCSAP Data System:

-The existing LSP data system supporting all MCSAP enforcement and administrative activities, was put in place over 20 years ago.
+MCSAP Data System - The existing LSP data system supporting all MCSAP enforcement and administrative activities, was put in place over 20 years ago.
 This existing system relies upon a Lotus Notes platform which is no longer supported by DPS IT services.
 The system cannot be further expanded to meet current data volumes and interface requirements with evolving applications, and has become increasing unstable.
 The existing system has reached the limits of its scalability and no longer performs in a stable and reliable manner, resulting in a level of performance which is unacceptable to LSP operations.
 Current system performance significantly impedes productivity and performance of LSP MCSAP enforcement and administrative operations, to include data reporting.
-The first phase of the upgrade, which has been completed, was to build and install two (2) new servers for data uploads of Inspection Reports to Safety Net.
-These servers are housed and serviced by the Louisiana Office of Technology Services, which is required by policy.
-The Department is currently implementing a new CAD/RMS system statewide which will include records management for MCSAP inspection reports currently being stored on the Lotus Notes platform which continues to become more unstable.
-RMS is in the testing phase with plans to go live in the summer of 2021.
+The first phase of the upgrade, which has been completed, was to build and install a new server for data uploads of Inspection Reports to Safety Net.
+This server will be housed and serviced by the Louisiana Office of Technology Services, which is required by policy.